siriusch/Sirius.OneSky/README.md

 OneSky API wrapper for .NET
 ===========================

-Wrapper for simple access to all API functions of OneSky ("new API"), which takes care of correctly authenticateing and marshalling data between .NET POCO (with PascalCase or camelCase member naming convention) and the API calls.
+Wrapper for simple access to all API functions of OneSky ("new API"), which takes care of correctly authenticating and marshalling data between .NET POCO (with PascalCase or camelCase member naming convention) and the API calls.

 See https://github.com/onesky/api-documentation-platform for available API.